It’s too difficult to buy software now.

 I wish more C Suite executives understood the creation of Teams was nothing but a Microsoft temper tantrum.
 Slack wouldn’t sell to them for a billion dollars so, in typical Microsoft fashion they weigh the cost of anti-trust lawsuits against revenue they can earn by forcing their product onto everyone using Microsoft office.

-I’m now in a position to make a call on what software is deployed to 600 workstations in a billion dollar company.
+Now I’m in a position to make a call on what software is deployed to hundreds of workstations in a billion dollar company.
 I’ve supported Microsoft workstations, servers and domains for over 25 years.
 We are slowly moving to Macs on the desktop.
-As few Microsoft Office/O365 products as possible will be used going forward, possibly just Excel if we can get there.
-We’re moving to a Zero Trust network without domain authentication as quickly as we can get everything into the cloud.
-We’re moving from our locally deployed Dynamics GP ERP system, Dynamics 365 is not even in consideration.
+As few Microsoft Office/O365 products as possible will be used going forward, possibly just Excel if I can get there.
+But it’s expensive.
+We’re moving to a Zero Trust network without domain authentication as quickly as we can get everything into the cloud, to Infor M3, jumping away from our locally deployed Dynamics GP ERP system.

 Why are we working our way from Microsoft as much as possible?
-Their never ending and relentless push of the work collaboration platform forced on a user base: Microsoft Teams.
+Their never ending and relentless push of this work collaboration platform, forced on a user base: Microsoft Teams.
 They may not lose in court but I am going to personally do all I can to make sure they lose revenue.
-Way to lose Microsoft.
+Sharepoint isn’t much better from a security and administrative perspective.